Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For more information, visit https://www.elcpalmbeach.org/.

 Yes.
-Beginning Monday, April 13, City Council Meetings, CRA Meetings and City Council workshops are being held virtually with GoToMeeting.
-Additional Workshop meetings will be held every other Tuesday through the month of May.
+City Council Meetings, CRA Meetings and City Council workshops are being held virtually with GoToMeeting.
+Additional Workshop meetings will be held every other Tuesday through the month of December.
 To learn more about the virtual meetings or how you can participate, visit Virtual Meeting Instructions.

 Palm Beach County’s facial covering mandate remains in place.
 Although the Governor’s order suspends the collection of fines and penalties enforced upon individuals, it does not preempt local governments from assessing fines or otherwise penalizing businesses that violate emergency orders including mask mandates.
 Palm Beach County has in the past, and will continue as long as the facial covering order is in place, to educate and assist with compliance before fines or penalties against businesses are levied.